-The metered auxiliary voltage values are displayed in this menu.
-The "SRC 1" text will be replaced by whatever name was programmed by the user for the associated source (see SETTINGS ⇒ ♣ SYSTEM SETUP ⇒ ♣ SIGNAL SOURCES).
+The metered values for real and reactive energy are displayed in this menu.
+The "SRC 1" text will be replaced by whatever name was programmed by the user for the associated source (see SETTINGS $\Rightarrow \P$ SYSTEM SETUP $\Rightarrow \P$ SIGNAL SOURCES).
+Because energy values are accumulated, these values should be recorded and then reset immediately prior to changing CT or VT characteristics.